OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ## Normative Group Types

-There are two normative Group Types for informational purposes: `variability.groups.Root` and `variability.groups.ConditionalMembers`.
+There are two normative group types for informational purposes: `variability.groups.Root` and `variability.groups.ConditionalMembers`.
-The first Group Type is the root group every other variability-related group, such as `variability.groups.ConditionalMembers` should derive from.
+The first group type is the root group every other variability-related group, such as `variability.groups.ConditionalMembers` should derive from.

 ```yaml linenums="1"